Make ‘Em Dance

 The Brightest Star in the Lone Star State

 In 2017 the Texas State Legislature named Marcia Ball the 2018 Official Texas State Musician … and she’s in very good company.
-Since the honorific was created in 2003, it’s included such notables as Willie Nelson, Billie Joe Shaver, Lyle Lovett and George Strait.
+Created in 2003, the honorific includes such notables as Willie Nelson, Billie Joe Shaver, Lyle Lovett and George Strait.

-It’s one of the latest in a lifetime of honors and accolades that (so far) includes eight Living Blues Awards and five Grammy nominations.
+This is just one of a lifetime of honors and accolades, including eight Living Blues Awards and five Grammy nominations — so far.
 Marcia Ball is also a member of the Austin Music Hall of Fame, the Gulf Coast Music Hall of Fame, and the Louisiana Music Hall of Fame.
-She’s won eleven Blues Music Awards (formerly the W.C.
-Handy Awards) and has 34 additional nominations!
+And she’s won eleven Blues Music Awards (formerly the W.C.
+Handy Awards), plus 34 additional nominations!

-The good folks at DeLoachfilms did a short video with Marcia Ball, connected to the 2011 “Play Me, I’m Yours” public art installation in Austin.
-(Fourteen pianos were put into parks, streets and squares, available for any member of the public to play, decorate and personalize.)
-Marcia’s performance of “That’s How It Goes” was filmed throughout the installation.
+The good folks at DeLoachfilms made a short video with Marcia Ball.
+It’s connected to the 2011 “Play Me, I’m Yours” public art installation in Austin.
+Organizers put 14 pianos into parks, streets and squares, available for any member of the public to play, decorate and personalize.
+Marcia played “That’s How It Goes” on pianos throughout the installation.
 Our favorite part is the kid on a dirt bike.